gryslik/gradtda5622/index.md

 If you would like to make a correction or a fix (either to this page or the associated jupyter notebooks/data) please submit a pull request.
 I'll review and merge and then hopefully, everyone taking this class benefits!

-The direct link to the actual repository is [https://github.com/gryslik/gradtda5622] (https://github.com/gryslik/gradtda5622).
+The direct link to the actual repository is here: [https://github.com/gryslik/gradtda5622](https://github.com/gryslik/gradtda5622).

 ## Grading Plan:
 1. Homework x5: 30%